vacp2p/vac.dev/_posts/2020-04-16-wechat-replacement-need.md

 published: true
 permalink: /wechat-replacement-need
 categories: research
-summary: A research log.
-What would it take to replace WeChat?
+summary: What would a self-sovereign, private, censorship-resistant and open alternative to WeChat look like?
 image: /assets/img/tianstatue.jpg
 discuss: https://forum.vac.dev/
 ---